 - Turn the dough out onto a lightly greased surface and shape into a ball.

 - Place your dough ball in a greased container.
 Cover with lid or plastic wrap and let rise until it doubles in size, about 1 hour to 1 hour 30 minutes.

-- Punch your dough down and fold it into a sandwich loaf.
+- Punch your dough down one more time and fold it into a sandwich loaf.
 Place your dough in a greased pan and allow the dough to rise above the edge of the pan, about 30 to 45 minutes again.

 - Bake at 350° Fahrenheit (176° Celsius) for about 35 to 40 minutes.

 - Turn your bread out onto a cooling rack and brush with melted butter.
 Let it cool completely before slicing and serving.